 Two handy command-line utilities that don't get the fanfare that PowerShell does, are called csvde and ldifde.
 These tools allow you to import, exort, or modify AD data from the command line.

 LDIF files are less common than CSV.
-If you need a refresher on what LDIF is and how to work with LDIF files, you're encouraged to check out the companion article Understanding LDIF (LDAP Data Interchange Format).
+Check out the companion article Understanding LDIF (LDAP Data Interchange Format) if you'd like to learn more about LDIF.

 In this article, you will learn the power that each of these tools has!